arpitgoswami/Data-Structures-And-Algorithms/README.md

 - Heaps
 - ... and more.

-Each data structure includes a dedicated folder with clear explanations, implementation details, and examples.

 ## Algorithms

-Discover a wide range of algorithms categorized by their use cases:
+Discover a wide range of algorithms and their use cases:

 - Sorting Algorithms (Bubble Sort, Merge Sort, QuickSort, etc.)
 - Searching Algorithms (Binary Search, Linear Search, etc.)